Hilf al-Fudul: Formation

 A Yemeni merchant from Zabid had sold some goods to al-As ibn Wa'il al-Sahmi (the father of Amr ibn al-As).
 Having taken possession of the goods, the Qurayshi refused to pay the agreed price, knowing that the merchant had no confederate or kinsman in Mecca whom he could count upon for help.
 The Yemeni merchant, instead of letting it pass, appealed to the Quraysh to see that justice was done.
 But due to al-As ibn Wa'il's preeminent place among the Quraysh, they refused to help the Yemeni merchant.
 So the merchant went to the mountain Abi Qays to recite poems asking for justice :

 Al-Zubayr ibn ‘Abd al-Muttalib, Muhammad's uncle, is believed to have been the first to call for a pact.
-Muhammad, the future prophet of Islam, took part in the hilf.
+Muhammad, took part in the hilf.
 A few clans met in Dar al-Nadwa, a building north of the Kaaba, the gathering place of the clan's leader (malaʾ), where they decided to take up the defense of the Yemeni merchant and to cover his losses.
 A meeting was hosted at the house of Abd Allah ibn Jad'an.
 At the meeting, various chiefs and members of tribes pledged to assist anyone who was treated unjustly, to collectively intervene in conflicts to establish justice and to defend people who were foreigners in Mecca or who were not under the protection of a clan: Al-Zubayr b. c Abd al-Muttalib spoke the following verses about this pact:

 To make the pact imperative and sacred, the members went into the Ka'aba and poured water into the receptacle so it flowed on the black stone.
 Thereupon each man drank from it.
 Then they raised their right hands above their heads to show they would stand together in this endeavor.
 The pact was written and placed inside the Ka'aba, the place where the participants believed it would be under the protection of God.

 They retrieved the goods from al-As ibn Wa'il.
 Another aspect of the pact was that it would open up the Meccan market to Yemenite merchants, who were hitherto excluded.